CotalkerPartners/cotalker-sdk/README.md

 # cotalker-sdk

-For Cotalker Partners, this library will help you communicate with Cotalker's API.
+Cotalker SDK is the official SDK for Cotalker Partners.
+It allows easy and secure communication with the Cotalker's API